imfl/beautiful-jekyll/parallel-computing/index.md

 Assume that you have US dollars.
 Now you are travelling to East Asia.
 You want to know the cheapest rates that you can exchange for local currencies.
 Bellman-Ford algorithm can help you solve this.

-Better yet, it may even tell if there is any arbitrage opportunity in the foreign exchange market.
-Say you exchange USD $1 for HKD $8, and HKD $8 for SGD $1.4, and SGD $1.4 for USD $1.05.
+Better yet, it may even tell you if there is any arbitrage opportunity in the foreign exchange market.
+Say you manage to exchange USD $1 for HKD $8, and HKD $8 for SGD $1.4, and SGD $1.4 for USD $1.05.
 Congratulations!
 You've found an arbitrage opportunity that brings you money with no effort.

 ### Parallelization